 Adjust Bing Privacy settings, Opt out of personalized ads

 This post will show you how to opt out of and stop Personalized ads in Windows 10.
+There are more suggestions here – Opt out of Data Tracking & Targetted ads.

 It is always recommended to check and adjust these privacy settings carefully once so that you can maintain your online privacy.